 '''

-Console (config-if) #mac-authentication intrusion-action block-traffic
+Console(config-if)#mac-authentication intrusion-action block-traffic

 Console(config-if)#

 '''

-mac-authentication Use this command to set the maximum number of MAC addresses that can be max-mac-count authenticated on a port via MAC authentication.
+mac-authentication Use this command to set the maximum number of MAC addresses that can be authenticated on a port via MAC authentication.
 Use the no form of this command to restore the default.